 "Oh, are you referring to the Old Homes?"
 Asked Calersa, a wiry Ral-Mi with a dyed green fringe of a mane.
-Thelote looked over at him, he leaned back in his seat, sheepish.
+Mero looked over at him, he leaned back in his seat, sheepish.

-"Correct, Calersa," Thelote said.
+"Correct, Calersa," Mero said.
 "Old Homes may not be a daily concern, but if they're not properly handled then you are going to lose the city."

 Now, Abandoned and Direlect